Simpsons Malt

 Advancing Industrial Decarbonisation in the Scotch Whisky Sector

 Simpsons Malt is at the forefront of decarbonisation in the Scotch Whisky industry.
-Partnering with AMP Clean Energy, they’ve successfully reduced CO₂ emissions by 25,000 tonnes annually.
-This project also addresses grid constraints, optimises renewable energy use, and sets new sustainability standards for malt production in the Scotch Whisky sector.
+Partnering with AMP, they’ve successfully reduced CO₂ emissions by 25,000 tonnes annually.
+This project addresses grid constraints, optimises renewable energy use, and sets new sustainability standards for malt production in the Scotch Whisky sector.

 The Vision